 No special privileges - Elected officials must pay the same fees for permits or services as any other resident.
 They cannot receive or give any special privileges, discounts, or exemptions or use any city resources for private purposes.
-For example, a city official cannot borrow a city pickup truck for the weekend or arrange for it to be used by a friend or relative sources - Elected officials may not receive gifts that are in any way connected to their public service.
-For instance, if a councilmember votes for a specific project and a constituent sends a thank you gift of tickets to a concert or game, the tickets must be returned.
+For example, a city official cannot borrow a city pickup truck for the weekend or arrange for it to be used by a friend or relative.